“As they pulled you out of the oxygen tent you asked for the latest party.” – David Bowie, Diamond Dogs

 Also on Young Americans, “Fascination” uses additional instrumental and vocal layers to build its inner intensity.
-From the MQA version I was more easily able to mentally visualise the pop-up book illusion of player outlines and their positioning.
+From the MQA version, I was more easily able to mentally visualise the pop-up book illusion of player outlines and their positioning.

-MQA makes these two Bowie albums, through this hardware combination, sound more believable.
+MQA makes these two Bowie albums, through this hardware combination, sound a little more believable.
 However, it doesn’t render HDTracks’ hi-res versions unlistenable.
 Bringing this Starman test back to earth, the audible deltas are anything but night and day.

 Neither does one version ‘destroy’ the other.
-Such untethered hyperbole is for forum trolls.
+Such untethered hyperbole is for forum dwellers.
 On a daily basis, away from the review job, I’d be more than content with the Redbook CD version of these recent remasters.
-My absolute preference, even over MQA, is to spin vinyl copies; not because they sound better but because savouring music is more than just a game of optimising sound quality.
+My absolute preference, even over MQA, is to spin the vinyl copies; not because they sound better but because savouring music is more than just a game of optimising sound quality.